pomdtr/sunbeam/docs/developer-guide.md

 The file must respect the following contract:

 - It must be executable (use `chmod +x <file>` to make it executable)
-- It must return a sunbeam manifest when called with no arguments
+- It must return a sunbeam manifest when with `manifest` as first argument.
+- When called with no argument
+    - it will receive a json input payload on stdin
-- It must return a json payload on stdout when called with one argument (either a page or a command, depending on the manifest).
+    - it must return a json output payload on stdout

+### Manifest

+### Input payload

+### Output payload

 ### Examples

 Multiple examples are avaibles on github.
 Browse the [extension registry](https://github.com/topics/sunbeam-extension) to find them.

-### Guides

-TODO

 ## Publishing an extension